Euphrates Tunnel

-The Euphrates Tunnel was a legendary tunnel purportedly built between 2180 and 2160 BCE under the river Euphrates to connect the two halves of the city of Babylon in Mesopotamia.
+The Euphrates Tunnel was a legendary tunnel purportedly built under the river Euphrates to connect the two halves of the city of Babylon in Mesopotamia.

-The existence of the Euphrates Tunnel has not been confirmed.
-The next underwater tunnel known to have been built is the Thames Tunnel, completed in 1841.
+The first tunnel known definitively to have been built underwater was the Thames Tunnel, completed in 1841.

 History

 A description of the tunnel as being built and used by Queen Semiramis is given by Diodorus (fl.
 50 BCE) in the Bibliotheca Historica:

 Philostratus (d.
 250 CE) also describes the tunnel's construction in the Life of Apollonius of Tyana:

 Construction

 Construction allegedly began with a temporary dam across the Euphrates, and proceeded using a "cut and cover" technique.

-The tunnel allegedly spanned 12 feet high and 15 feet wide, it is presumed that it was used by pedestrians and horse driven chariots and connected a major temple with the royal palace on the other shore of the river, it was supposedly lined with brick and waterproofed with asphalt.
+The tunnel allegedly spanned 12 feet high and 15 feet wide.
+It is presumed that it was used by pedestrians and horse driven chariots and connected a major temple with the royal palace on the other shore of the river.
+It was supposedly lined with brick and waterproofed with asphalt.